-- 59. (1) It is the duty of the master and the local agent of every vessel arriving in the Islands, prior to the arrival of such vessel or as soon as practicable thereafter, to deliver to an immigration officer lists showing separately- - (a) the names and particulars of the passengers on board the vessel; - (b) the names of the passengers whose intention it is to disembark at the Islands; - (c) the names and particulars of the crew of the vessel; and - (d) the names and particulars of any other persons on board the vessel. - (2) Where the master transports to the Islands passengers or crew- - (a) who are required to have a valid entry visa or proof of citizenship, and are not in possession of such documents; or - (b) in respect of whom he provides false information in relation to his duty under subsection (1), he is liable to be fined by an Assistant Chief Immigration Officer or the Deputy Chief Immigration Officer, a sum not exceeding two thousand dollars.
+59. (1) It is the duty of the master and the local agent of every vessel arriving in the Islands, prior to the arrival of such vessel or as soon as practicable thereafter, to deliver to an immigration officer lists showing separately-

+- (a) the names and particulars of the passengers on board the vessel; - (b) the names of the passengers whose intention it is to disembark at the Islands; - (c) the names and particulars of the crew of the vessel; and

+Discretion of Chief Immigration Officer and duty of persons arriving in the Islands

+Duty of local agent of vessel to give notice of arrival (d) the names and particulars of any other persons on board the vessel.

+(2) Where the master transports to the Islands passengers or crewhe is liable to be fined by an Assistant Chief Immigration Officer or the Deputy Chief Immigration Officer, a sum not exceeding two thousand dollars.

+- (a) who are required to have a valid entry visa or proof of citizenship, and are not in possession of such documents; or - in respect of whom he provides false information in relation to his (b) duty under subsection (1),